Disabilities and Weight Gain – A Guide to Studies and Data

 weight gain and disability

 Obesity has already been declared an epidemic.
 More than 72 million people, which is more than one-third of adults, are obese in America.
 The demographic few talk about, however, are people with disabilities.
+The team at Renew Bariatrics is very familiar with the relationship between disabilities and obesity because many people seeking weight loss treatment may be diagnosed with a disability.

 Staying fit is a rarely discussed challenge for disabled people, despite people with intellectual or learning disabilities and mobility limitations being the most prone to being overweight or obese.